evan-william/personal-project/Github Projects/Learning Projects/Advanced/readme.md

-You're right, it does look awkward having the animated text above the section heading.
-It breaks the natural flow and makes the hierarchy confusing.

-Here's a cleaner version:

 ## 🔴 Advanced Projects

 These are the projects that **challenged me the most**.
 I've applied what I know to solve more **complex, practical problems** and started thinking more like a developer.